amazon-connect/amazon-connect-salesforce-scv/common/AWSSCV-SalesforceConfig/readme.md

 12. In the Permission Sets section, select **Manage Permission Sets**
 13. Select the checkbox next to **AWS_Utility**, then choose **Save**

-## Store Salesforce Credentials in AWS Secrets Manager
+## Store Salesforce Settings in AWS Secrets Manager
 To ensure that your Salesforce credentials are secure, the Lambdas require that the credentials are stored in AWS Secrets Manager.
 AWS Secrets Manager is a highly secure service that helps you store and retrieve secrets.

 1. Right-click/control-click to download the [CloudFormation template](https://raw.githubusercontent.com/amazon-connect/amazon-connect-salesforce-scv/master/common/AWSSCV-SalesforceAccessSecrets/CloudFormation/awsscv-ssm.yaml).